 What Is Opioid Detoxification?

 Opioid detoxification is the process of safely detoxing the body from all opioid-based medication.
-This is a very risky process that should be supervised by well-trained and experienced addiction experts.
-Since opioids are some of the most addictive medications routinely prescribed for the management of pain, they have a high tendency to cause dependence.
+This is a precarious process that well-trained and experienced addiction experts should supervise.
+Since opioids are some of the most addictive medications routinely prescribed to manage pain, they have a high tendency to cause dependence.

-Abruptly stopping the use of opiates suddenly triggers certain chemical reactions in the brain within a few hours.
+Abruptly stopping the use of opiates suddenly triggers specific chemical reactions in the brain within a few hours.
 This leads to a series of predictable signs and symptoms referred to as opioid withdrawal symptoms.
-The purpose of detoxification is to reduce the impact these withdrawal symptoms have on the individual which allows an opioid addict to cope with these symptoms successfully.
+The purpose of detoxification is to reduce these withdrawal symptoms’ impact on the individual, which allows an opioid addict to cope with these symptoms successfully.

 Opioid Detoxification: What Are My Options?